Independent investigations are vital to truck wrecks, as commercial drivers often have an incentive to lie.

 We’ve recently come across a few news articles highlighting this problem, and wanted to use this opportunity to shed some light on the issue from the perspective of a plaintiff’s truck accident attorney.

 Because truck drivers are professional drivers holding commercial drivers’ licenses, police officers often rely heavily on their testimony when completing their official crash report.
 Professional drivers are often viewed as more-reliable witnesses, particularly if they speak the same “language” (i.e., talking about directions on the road, vehicles facing a certain way) that police officers do.
-In addition, if the accident resulted in the wrongful death of the other driver, then the truck driver may be the only surviving witness.
-In that situation, law enforcement often takes the testimony of the truck driver at face value.
+In addition, fatal truck accidents often leave the truck driver as the sole surviving witness.
+In such a situation, law enforcement often takes the testimony of the truck driver at face value.

 While we would hope that all motorists would be truthful and straightforward about the facts leading up to a serious collision, the truth is that many drivers will flat-out lie in order to shield themselves from liability.
 This is particularly true if they may have broken the law or depend on a clean driving record for employment.